 Turbo Play uses polymorphic tracks.
-A track can contain any number of parts and a part can contain any sort of information (audio, midi, automation, video, animation, script etc).
+A track (or a layer, in video editor) can contain any number of parts and a part can contain any sort of information (audio, midi, automation, video, animation, script etc).
 Turbo Play also supports scenes which are track collections.
 You can have one active scene at a time.

 The arranger features common part operations:

 - Create, move, resize, copy, delete, paste parts.